Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 HWMON_T_xxxx	Temperature attributes, for use with hwmon_temp.
 HWMON_I_xxxx	Voltage attributes, for use with hwmon_in.
 HWMON_C_xxxx	Current attributes, for use with hwmon_curr.
-		Notice the prefix overlap with chip attributes.
+		Notice the woke prefix overlap with chip attributes.
 HWMON_P_xxxx	Power attributes, for use with hwmon_power.
 HWMON_E_xxxx	Energy attributes, for use with hwmon_energy.
 HWMON_H_xxxx	Humidity attributes, for use with hwmon_humidity.